 Little Britain had Edward and Samantha Grant, a teacher and his former student who were now married, although it's never revealed whether they had begun their relationship while Samantha was still at school.

-On How I Met Your Mother Ted briefly dates a woman who is a graduate student at the college where he is teaching architeture.
+Ted briefly dates a woman who is a graduate student at the college where he is teaching architecture.
 College rules actually prohibit professor-student relationships.
 Ted finds this ridiculous in their case since he is only a few years older than her and she is an economics student and never will interact with him academically.
 The relationship does not last long enough for this to matter.

 Michael and Nikita on Nikita pre-Series, although flashbacks occur.
 Michael was Nikita's instructor during her time at Division.
 They fall in love with each other although their relationship doesn't progress until the start of the current series 3 years after Nikita escaped from Division and Michael is the one hunting her.